-- (a) The Employer shall grant paid leave to employees, other than employees on leave without pay, who serve as jurors or witnesses in a court action, provided such court action is not occasioned by the employee's private affairs. - (b) In cases where an employee's private affairs have occasioned a court appearance, such leave to attend at court shall be without pay. - (c) An employee in receipt of his/her regular earnings while serving at court shall remit to the Employer all monies paid to him/her by the court within five (5) workdays of receipt of such monies, except travelling and meal allowances not reimbursed by the Employer. - (d) Time spent at court by an employee in his/her official capacity shall be at his/her regular rate of pay. - (e) Court actions arising from employment, requiring attendance at court, shall be with pay. - (f) In the event an accused employee is jailed pending a court appearance, such leave of absence shall be without pay. - (g) For all the above leaves, the employee shall advise his/her supervisor as soon as he/she is aware that such leave is required.
+- (a) The Employer shall grant paid leave to employees, other than employees on leave without pay, who serve as jurors or witnesses in a court action, provided such court action is not occasioned by the employee's private affairs. - (b) In cases where an employee's private affairs have occasioned a court appearance, such leave to attend at court shall be without pay. - (c) An employee in receipt of their regular earnings while serving at court shall remit to the Employer all monies paid to him/her by the court within five (5) workdays of receipt of such monies, except travelling and meal allowances not reimbursed by the Employer. - (d) Time spent at court by an employee in their official capacity shall be at their regular rate of pay. - (e) Court actions arising from employment, requiring attendance at court, shall be with pay. - (f) In the event an accused employee is jailed pending a court appearance, such leave of absence shall be without pay. - (g) For all the above leaves, the employee shall advise their supervisor as soon as they are aware that such leave is required.